 Complications are treated with revision surgery, which can be even more invasive than the first surgery, and can require a longer recovery period.
 If your hernia reoccurred, if the mesh migrated or contracted, or if the mesh failed and your are experiencing severe pain, you could be a candidate for Hernia Mesh Revision Surgery.

 While there are over 70 companies in the U.S. that manufacture Hernia Mesh, these are the major manufacturers here in the U.S. Hernia Mesh manufacturers use different materials in their product lines, each with identifiable benefits and risks.

 You might have a legal claim if you have injuries that include erosion, organ perforation, allergic reaction and mesh migration, and your surgery occurred after 2000.
-The Dunken Law Approach is hyper client-focused: with our high-touch client concierge platform you’ll receive regular litigation updates, customized content to explain the mass tort process, and proactive communication.
-You’ll further benefit from our 3-tiered case evaluation system that ranks your case in terms of projected final recovery.
-Speak to one of our knowledgeable case management specialists and receive a free legal consultation.
+The Dunken Law Firm Approach is hyper client-focused: with our high-touch client concierge platform, you’ll receive regular litigation updates, customized content to explain the mass tort process, and proactive communication.
+Speak to a Hernia mesh lawyer and receive a legal free consultation.
 Use the form on this page to get started.